-“We’re entering an era in which our enemies can make it look like anyone is saying anything at any point in time — even if they would never say those things,” Peele says, cleverly imitating Obama’s tone of voice, while wearing the former’s president face.
+“We’re entering an era in which our enemies can make it look like anyone is saying anything at any point in time — even if they would never say those things,” Peele says in a clever imitation of Obama’s tone of voice that is overlaid onto the former president’s face.

 The video was created using common software: Adobe After Effects, which is used by video creators worldwide, and FakeApp, a tool based on Google TensorFlow framework that took the Internet by storm in recent months.
 So far, FakeApp has found itself a dark niche in places like Reddit, where users used it to replace porn actors’ faces with those of celebrities, creating videos called “deep fakes”.

-Right now, Jordan Peele becoming Obama is merely a somewhat convincing piece of fake news, but experts warn that things won’t be so easily distinguishable in the future.
+Right now, Peele’s imitation of and vocal superposition onto Obama is merely a somewhat convincing piece of fake news, but experts warn that things won’t be so easily distinguishable in the future.
 Once audio catches up, it will be almost impossible to distinguish a real video from a fake one.